fitbenchmarking/fitbenchmarking/docs/source/extending/controllers.rst

 the available problems.*

-In FitBenchmarking, controllers are used to interface into the various fitting softwares.
+In FitBenchmarking, controllers are used to interface into the various fitting software.
 Controllers are responsible for converting the problem into a format that the fitting software can use, and converting the result back to a standardised format (numpy arrays).
 As well as this, the controller must be written so that the fitting is separated from the preparation wherever possible